sys-bio/roadrunner/wrappers/Python/doc/mod_roadrunner/cls_RoadRunner.rst

    :param str kineticLaw: the kinetic formular of reaction to be set
    :param bool forceRegenerate: indicate whether the new model is regenerated after this function call

+.. method:: RoadRunner.addAssignmentRule(vid, formula, forceRegenerate)
+   :module: RoadRunner

+   Add an assignment rule for a variable to the current model.

+   forceRegenerate is a boolean value that indicates whether the new model will be regenerated.
+Its default value is true, which means to regenerate model every time after this function is called.
+   Note that regenerating model is time-consuming.
+To save time for editing model for multiple times, one could set this flag to false excepting for the last call, so that Roadrunner will only regenerate the model once after all editings are completed.

+   For example,

+   >>> r.addAssignmentRule("s1", "s1 * k1", false) # it will not regenerate the model, nothing actually happened
+   >>> r.addAssignmentRule("s2", "s2 * k1", true)  # new model is generated and saved

+   :param str vid: the ID of the variable that the new rule assigne formula to
+   :param str formula: the math formula of assignment rule to be added
+   :param bool forceRegenerate: indicate whether the new model is regenerated after this function call

+.. method:: RoadRunner.addRateRule(vid, formula, forceRegenerate)
+   :module: RoadRunner

+   Add a rate rule for a variable to the current model.

+   forceRegenerate is a boolean value that indicates whether the new model will be regenerated.
+Its default value is true, which means to regenerate model every time after this function is called.
+   Note that regenerating model is time-consuming.
+To save time for editing model for multiple times, one could set this flag to false excepting for the last call, so that Roadrunner will only regenerate the model once after all editings are completed.

+   For example,

+   >>> r.addRateRule("s1", "k1", false) # it will not regenerate the model, nothing actually happened
+   >>> r.addRateRule("s2", "k1", true)  # new model is generated and saved

+   :param str vid: the ID of the variable that the new rule assign formula to
+   :param str formula: the math formula of rate rule to be added
+   :param bool forceRegenerate: indicate whether the new model is regenerated after this function call

+.. method:: RoadRunner.removeRules(vid, forceRegenerate)
+   :module: RoadRunner

+   Remove all rules for a variable from the current model.
+Note that the given variable must have at least one rule in the current model.

+   If any global parameters become uninitialized during this process, i.e, has no initial assignment or assignment rule, they will be removed recursively following the rules in removeParameter().

+   forceRegenerate is a boolean value that indicates whether the new model will be regenerated.
+Its default value is true, which means to regenerate model every time after this function is called.
+   Note that regenerating model is time-consuming.
+To save time for editing model for multiple times, one could set this flag to false excepting for the last call, so that Roadrunner will only regenerate the model once after all editings are completed.

+   For example,

+   >>> r.removeRules("s1", false) # it will not regenerate the model, nothing actually happened
+   >>> r.removeRules("s2", true)  # new model is generated and saved

+   :param str vid: the ID of the variables that rules assign formula to
+   :param bool forceRegenerate: indicate whether the new model is regenerated after this function call

 Simulation